-Mingyan Li is a Resource Access Librarian of University of Illinois at Chicago.
-Became a CALA member since 2005, Mingyan Served in various committees in CALA MW chapter including: Program committee, Archive committee, Professional Development Committee, and worked with other chapter members to deliver several successful Chapter Annual Programs.
+Mingyan Li is the Metadata Librarian of University of Illinois at Chicago.
+CALA life member.
+Mingyan has served in various committees in CALA MW chapter, including: Program committee, Archive committee, Professional Development Committee, and worked with other chapter members to deliver several successful Chapter Annual Programs.
 She also served in CALA 2013 Annual Conference Committee as the chair of Poster sub-committee and was one of the speakers at the CALA Annual Conference.
 In 2010, Mingyan was selected by CALA to participate in ALA Emerging Leader Class in 2010.
-Mingyan holds two Master’s degrees including Master of Library and Information Science from University of Illinois at Urbana Champaign and Master of Computer and Information System from Bradley University.
+Mingyan holds two Master’s degrees, including Master of Library and Information Science from University of Illinois at Urbana Champaign and Master of Computer and Information System from Bradley University.

 Haiying Qian is the Institutional Repository Coordinator and Assistant professor at Lincoln University.
 Before joining Lincoln University in 2014, Ms. Qian was the Digital Collections Coordinator for Missouri’s statewide digital program Missouri Digital Heritage, where she managed LSTA grants and digital projects.
 Ms. Qian joined CALA in 2000 and became a CALA life member in 2005.
 She has served in various CALA committees and task forces.
 Ms. Qian received her B.A. from Xi’an Jiaotong University, MLIS from University of Missouri-Columbia.